 Before we talk about the differences between NPN and PNP transistors, we will first discuss what they are and their similarities.

 Both NPN and PNP are bipolar junction transistors (BJTs).
 BJTs are current-controlled transistors that allow for current amplification.

-A current input into the base of the transistor allows for a much larger current across the emitter and collector leads.
+A current at the base of the transistor allows for a much larger current across the emitter and collector leads.
 NPN and PNPs are exactly the same in their function, they provide amplification and/or switching capability.

 So technically, they achieve and do the same exact thing.

-How they differ is how power must be allocated to the pins for them to provide this amplification or switching.
-Since they are internally constructed very different, current and voltage must be allocated differently in order for them to work.
+How they differ is how power must be allocated to the terminal pins for them to provide this amplification or switching.
+Since they are internally constructed very differently, current and voltage must be allocated differently in order for them to work.
 An NPN transistor receives positive voltage to the collector terminal and positive voltage to the base terminal for proper operation.
 A PNP transistor receives positive voltage to the emitter terminal and a negative voltage at the base terminal (or rather a more negative or lower voltage than what is supplied at the emitter terminal).

 Voltage Allocation and Current Flow are Switched